 Infectious causes of acute cough include viral upper respiratory infections (the common cold), sinus infections, acute bronchitis, pneumonia and whooping cough.

-Non-infectious causes of cough include flare-ups of chronic conditions such as chronic bronchitis, emphysema, asthma and environmental allergies.
+Non-infectious causes of cough include chronic conditions such as chronic obstructive pulmonary disease (COPD) including chronic bronchitis and emphysema, and asthma and environmental allergies.

 Chronic coughs can be caused by:

 - Conditions within the lungs

 - Conditions within the chest cavity